01 of 08

 Area Rugs Add Depth and Warmth

 Hardwood floors are nice and everything...
 But aren't they even nicer when mixed with really cool area rugs?
 We think so.
 And better yet, if you don't have hardwood floors (hello, rental apartments!), area rugs are the perfect way to mask less-than-perfect flooring and take control of the warmth factor in any room.
 Rugs can also add depth; your eye will naturally follow the color or pattern to the end.
+They're also a great way to grow up any room in your first place, when you're just starting to get your feel for decor.

 There are no hard and fast rules when it comes to rugs, but much like window treatments they can serve as a focal point in a room, or as a soft background feature, meant to let other elements shine.